Above, a beautifully matched coral pin-pendant by Lorraine Waatsa. 1.75 inches across. $485 (TUCSON)

 A sheep by Robby Manuelito.
 1.5 inches across. $110.
 (SANTA FE) A sandcast pin-pendant made by Pat Yellowhorse about 40 years ago.
 2.75 inches long. $220.
 (TUCSON) A butterfly pin/pendant by Leagus Ahityite.
 Inlaid with orange spiny oyster shell, jet, turquoise, and pink mussel shell.
 2 3/8 inches wide by 1.75 inches long. $215.
 (TUCSON)

 On the left is a stunning necklace by JJ Otero, Navajo & Hopi.
 This one is titled “The Four Sacred Mountains” set with a beautiful piece of turquoise from the Nevada Blue mine.
 The pendant measures 3.75 inches long and is 4.25 inches wide. $1900.
 An early pin (1960s) by Dennis Edaakie (1931-2008) and his wife Nancy Edaakie.
 2.25 inches across, it is set with pen shell, coral, abalone and serpentine. $975.
-(ALL in TUCSON)
+(Both in TUCSON)

 By Alison Manuelito is the horse drawn wagon pin.
 This one is just under 2.25 inches wide and $90.
 By Stephen Lonjose is this colorful scarlet macaw pin pendant.
 1.75 inches long and $105.
 A flush inlay turquoise pendant by Michelle Peina.
 This one is 2 3/8 inches long and $260.
 (ALL in SANTA FE).

 A Kookopölö pendant that is unsigned.
 1.5 inches long and $125.
 (SANTA FE) The Rainbow dancer set in jet is by Harlan Coonsis.
-1.5 inches across. $525.
-(TUCSON) A great example of fine stampwork by Leonard Maloney.
+1.5 inches across.
+SOLD.
+A great example of fine stampwork by Leonard Maloney.
 Made of heavy gauge silver it could be converted to a bolo time if you wished.
 1 7/8 inches in diameter and $220.
 (SANTA FE)

 A spinner pendant by Harland Joseph (Hopi).
 One side has a man in the maze and on the other is an eagle.
 1.25 inches and $375.
 The sandcast pendant is from Mildred Parkhurst.
 2 inches and $180.
 (Both in TUCSON)